© 2026 Rentokil Initial plc and subject to the conditions in the Legal statement

 Black wasps will sting their prey three times.
 This paralyzes the prey, but keeps it alive.
 The female wasp then carries their prey back to the underground nest and pulls it underground.
 There they will lay their eggs right on the stomach or beneath the prey insect.
 Eventually, the eggs hatch and begin to devour the katydid or grasshopper.
 The prey is kept alive for as long as possible while the larval wasps continue to feed and eventually grow large enough to leave the nest.

 The short answer is yes.
 Female black wasps are the only ones who will sting.
 Being solitary wasps, it is very rare and difficult to be stung by a black wasp.
 However, if someone were to handle or threaten a great black wasp, they could end up with a painful sting.
-Although the sting is painful, it is not nearly as painful as that of the Tarantula Hawk Wasp or other species.
+Although the sting is painful, it is not nearly as painful as that of the tarantula hawk wasp or other species.

-Although the sting may be painful, the great black wasp is not really considered dangerous.
+However, if they feel threatened or if their nest is disturbed, they may sting in self-defense.
+While their sting can be painful, it’s rarely life-threatening.
 The exception to this is that if you have an allergy to insect stings, a great black wasp sting might be as much of a risk as others.
 If you experience any sort of allergic reaction to a black wasp sting, seek medical attention immediately.

 Although it is unlikely you will end up with an infestation of great black wasps due to their solitary nature, if you do find yourself infested with wasps of any kind, Western Exterminator can help.
-Keep your family safe from wasp stings with Western Exterminator wasp control and removal services.
-Our experts can determine which type of wasps is there, and how to get rid of them.
+Keep your family safe from wasp stings with Western Exterminator wasp pest control and removal services.

 Contact your local Western Exterminator office today and discuss our wasp and stinging pest treatments.